CNDLS TEL Colloquium

 - Georgetown Faculty in the TEL Colloquium Develop Blended Learning Projects For Their Classes, Becca Tarsa (English), Yumi Jarris (Family Medicine), Greg Afinogenov (History)

-Funding: Participants will receive a $1,500 stipend for full participation in the Colloquium, including attending monthly meetings, engaging with colleagues in an online environment, designing a TEL project, participating in a daylong workshop during the Teaching, Learning and Innovation Summer Institute (TLISI), and a brief final report to CNDLS.
+Funding: Participants will receive a $2,000 stipend for full participation in the Colloquium, including attending monthly meetings, engaging with colleagues in an online environment, designing and implementing a TEL project, and participating in a daylong workshop during the Teaching, Learning and Innovation Summer Institute (TLISI).

 Eligibility: Full-time Georgetown faculty (tenure- and non-tenure line) are invited to apply.